-The CIPD, in collaboration with Warwick Business School and the University of Kansas School of Business, has been investigating if and how investors use people data to help inform their investment decisions.
-The CIPD investigated academic and practice/consultancy literature to see how people data is being used to inform investment decisions.
-This paper is designed to help researchers define new strands of research investigating how people data can support better corporate governance and investor stewardship.
+The CIPD, in collaboration with Warwick Business School and the University of Kansas School of Business, has explored if and how investors use people data to inform their investment decisions.
+We conducted a literature review and interviews with investors to understand how people data can support better corporate governance and investor stewardship.

-The following animation demonstrates the key findings of the report.
+The following animation demonstrates the key findings of the literature review.

 Explore our related content

 Roadmap for HR leaders seeking to broaden the remit of remuneration committees

 A global survey of multiple professional perspectives on people data and people analytics